-- viii.
-The important points/recommendations of BOS that require consideration/approval of Academic Council (points to be highlighted) as mentioned below - a) The courses to be offered for BA programme in Sociology (Annexure I). - b) The courses to be offered for MA programme in Sociology (Annexure II and III). - ix.
+- i.
+The important points/recommendations of BOS that require consideration/approval of Academic Council (points to be highlighted) as mentioned below - a) The courses to be offered for BA programme in Sociology (Annexure I). - b) The courses to be offered for MA programme in Sociology (Annexure II and III). - ii.
 The declaration by the chairman that the minutes were read out by the Chairman at the meeting itself.

-Date: 27 March 2018 Place: Goa University
+Date: 27 March 2018

+Place: Goa University

-Prof. Ganesha Somayaji Signature of the Chairman
+Signature of the Chairman